linode/docs/docs/guides/uptime/logs/how-to-use-fluentd-for-data-logging/index.md

     sudo systemctl start td-agent.service
     ```

-1. In order to survive a reboot, set the service to launch at startup:
+1. In order to automatically start up when the system is rebooted, run the following command:

     ```command
     sudo systemctl enable td-agent.service